mvolkmann/blog/src/smalltalk/01-overview.md

 The original goal was to use Smalltalk to teach programming.

-Many other technologies were invented at PARC including graphical user interfaces, the mouse, and virtual machines.
+Many other technologies were invented at PARC including graphical user interfaces, the mouse, drag and drop, model-view-controller architecture, and virtual machines.
+The office metaphor of applying the terms desktop, folder, and file were also introduced at PARC.

 Alan Kay said "OOP to me means only messaging, local retention and protection and hiding of state-process,